-The inaugural People of Color in Library & Information Science (POCinLIS) Summit will take place on Friday, July 13th, 2018 at Loyola Marymount University from 9:15am-4:30pm, reception to follow.
-The summit is free.
-Parking is $12.50.
+The People of Color in Library & Information Science (POCinLIS) Summit will take place on Friday, July 23rd, 2021 virtually via Zoom from 9:30 am - 3:00 pm PST.

 The mission of POCinLIS Summit is to create a productive and brave space for people of color, especially women and marginalized identities, working in the information sector.
-Individuals will have the opportunity to explore their work in LIS and their intersecting identities as POC+.
-This summit invites participants to challenge their roles and actions as information workers and aims to collectively establish rules of engagement and discourse.
-We acknowledge that dominant narratives may be disrupted.
+Information workers will have the opportunity to explore their work in LIS as POC and their intersecting identities as POC+ and information workers.
+This summit invites participants to challenge and interrogate their roles and actions as information workers.
+This summit aims to collectively establish rules of engagement and discourse, acknowledging that dominant narratives may be disrupted.
 This space is created to support the research of POC librarians and create a network of POC information workers for future collaboration and self-care.

 Need Help?
 Have Questions?
 Email POCinLIS@gmail.com